hammadkk/Some-useful-Git-Linux-Commands/README.md

 This command is used to search for files or directories based on criteria such as name, size, or modification time.

+# sed:

-sed: This command is used to perform text transformations on input data, such as replacing text or deleting lines.
+This command is used to perform text transformations on input data, such as replacing text or deleting lines.

-awk: This command is used for processing and analyzing data, especially text files that are organized into records and fields.

-tar: This command is used to create or extract compressed archive files.

-top: This command is used to view system resource usage and process information.

-iptables: This command is used to configure the firewall on a Linux system and control incoming and outgoing network traffic.

-systemd: This command is used to manage and control system services, daemons, and other system components.
+# chmod:

-chmod: This command is used to change the permissions on a file or directory, allowing you to control who can read, write, or execute a file.
+This command is used to change the permissions on a file or directory, allowing you to control who can read, write, or execute a file.

+# mkdir:

+This command is used to create a new directory.

+# cat:

-ssh: This command is used to securely log in to a remote computer and execute commands remotely.
+ This command is used to concatenate and display the contents of one or more files.

+ # Some-useful-Git-Commands